spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-display-custom-names-for-order-item-states-on-the-storefront.md

     1. In the **ACTIONS** column, click **Edit**.
 The **Edit Translation** page opens.
     2. For the available locales, enter translations and click **Save**.
 The **Overview of Translation** page opens, where you can see the translations of the order state for the Storefront.

-After taking steps 1-5, on the Storefront, on the **Order Overview** and **Order History** pages, customers see the states that correspond to the values of the `display` parameter you set in XML files of the respective payment methods and sub-processes.
+On the Storefront, on the **Order Overview** and **Order History** pages, customers can see the states that correspond to the values of the `display` parameter you set in XML files of the respective payment methods and sub-processes.

 {% info_block infoBox "Info" %}